 A fitted cut is the biggest difference this safari shirt-jacket has from the traditional safari jacket, which has a straight cut and a belt instead for shape.
 Because this shirt-jacket is fitted, there is no need for a belt.
 This safari jacket shows little of the 1970’s trends.

-The matching trousers are full-cut with a slightly flared leg, the only concession in this outfit to the 1970s.
+The matching trousers are full-cut with a wide and slightly flared leg, the only concession in this outfit to the 1970s.
 They are worn with a tan, brown and white striped web belt with a D-ring buckle.
-The only thing really inappropriate with this outfit are the beige slip-on shoes.
-Waxed leather boots probably would have been a better choice.
+The only part of this outfit that is inappropriate are the beige slip-on shoes.
+Waxed leather boots would have been a more practical choice.